dflow-sh/dflow/README.md

 <br/>
 <br/>

-**dFlow** is a self-hosted platform for deploying and managing applications — similar to Vercel, Railway, or Heroku — but with full control over your infrastructure and data.
-It provides automated deployment workflows, container orchestration, and infrastructure management tools, all within your private environment.
+**dFlow** is a open source alternative to Railway, Heroku & Vercel.
+With full control over your infrastructure and data.
+Host and Scale `Apps`, `Databases` & `Storage` in your own cloud.
+Automated deployment workflows, container orchestration, and infrastructure management tools, all within your private network.

 ## 🚀 Self-Hosting Guide